 The Broad Center for the Management of School Systems has been granted Initial Accreditation by the Western Association of Schools and Colleges’ Accrediting Commission for Senior Colleges and Universities.

 Dr. John E. Deasy will be consulting for The Broad Center, joining Dr. John O. Simpson as a superintendent-in-residence

 The Urban Schools Human Capital Academy, in partnership with The Broad Center and Education Pioneers, announces inaugural class of Emerging Human Capital Leaders

 First cohort of Academy Fellows to complete the new program model includes 11 outstanding leaders in K-12 public education

-The Broad Center, Education Pioneers and the Strategic Data Project housed at the Center for Education Policy Research at Harvard University join forces through support from the Gates Foundation
+The Broad Center, Education Pioneers and Harvard University’s Strategic Data Project at the Center for Education Policy Research join forces through support from the Gates Foundation